 Choosing the battery of the right size is important.
 A heavier battery would lower your kayak in the water so before purchasing the kayak always consider the weight capacity of your kayak.
 In my case, I have used 12 volts, Deep cycle marine battery.
 The battery weighs about 44 pounds.
 Put this battery in the rear storage compartment.

 Put the battery on a plastic battery tray and mount the tray on a piece of wood and lay down a piece of foam underneath the wood piece.
-This set up will keep your battery from sliding on each side.
+This setup will keep your battery from sliding on each side.
 The battery is too heavy and big to flip therefore, you don’t have to worry about its flipping over the side.

-This set up also helps in distributing the weight evenly which is very important.
+This setup also helps in distributing the weight evenly which is very important.
 If the weight is greater at one side of the boat the kayak will tend to go in the direction opposite to it.
 This will make the kayak unbalanced and hard to control.
 Therefore, always place the battery in the middle of the rear storage compartment to balance the weight evenly.

-Attach the wires coming from reverse polarity switch with the battery.
-Attach the red wire with the positive terminal and black wire with the negative terminal.
+Attach the wires coming from the reverse polarity switch with the battery.
+Attach the red wire with the positive terminal and the black wire with the negative terminal.
 I would advise you to use wing nuts to connect the wires as they can be easily removed and fitted.

 The wingnuts allow you to remove the wires whenever you want and then attach them back.
 The battery is heavy and makes transportation difficult.
 To avoid this discomfort remove the battery when you are not using the kayak and put it in the back of a car.
 When you reach your destination again attach the battery and boom you are ready to go.
 Easy peezy.